-Theories of Media, Communication and Imaginary identify in postmodernity a kind of society where the more the resources, techniques, and possibilities that man has to communicate, the more fragile the social bonds.
-However, although social ties are more fragile, generating the growing feeling of loneliness and increasing the difficulty of knowing how to deal with others in a human relationship (even virtual), this doesn’t mean that people are closed off – they just don’t know how to interact anymore.
-People don’t know how to communicate with each other nowadays because the social values of our society are more focused on being fascinated by entertainment and constructions of the media, which really don’t feed our emotional or cultural needs.
-A live cam model can fill a part of this emotional gap by offering social interaction; however, having the patience to deal with the initial aggressiveness is essential.
+Theories of Media, Communication and Imaginary identify in postmodernity a kind of society where the more resources, techniques, and possibilities that man has to communicate, the more fragile the social bonds.
+However, although social ties are more fragile, generating the growing feeling of loneliness and increasing the difficulty of knowing how to deal with others in a human relationship (even virtual), this doesn’t mean people are closed off – they just don’t know how to interact anymore.
+People don’t know how to communicate with each other nowadays because the values of our society are more focused on being fascinated by entertainment and constructions of the media, which really don’t feed our emotional or cultural needs.
+A live cam model can fill a part of this emotional gap by offering social interaction, and, in return, having longer private chats, with more talkative, friendly and respectful members.